MN Public Health Data Access Portal - Childhood Obesity

 See "Maps" for obesity and overweight indicators by county and zip code.

-Through early childhood, overweight and obesity are similar among boys and girls.
+Among Minnesota children participating in WIC, overweight and obesity are similar among boys and girls.

 Minnesota WIC promotes a healthy weight for both mother and child through these services: